openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

    If not, then there may be a driver issue, please try the OmGUI installation again, ensuring it is as a user with administrative rights as this attempts to install a driver (not usually be needed if you're running Windows 10) -- did the installation (with driver) complete without any issues?

 7. If the device appears as a drive and a "port", then the software should be able to communicate with it.
-Please follow the *Software Troubleshooting* guide below.
+Please follow the *OmGui Software Troubleshooting* guide below.

-## OmGui Troubleshooting
+## OmGui Software Troubleshooting

 The standard connection software is [OmGui](https://github.com/digitalinteraction/openmovement/wiki/AX3-GUI#downloading-and-installing).